friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\def_function_name_invalid.py'
-    beyond the location indicated by ^.
+    at the location indicated by ^.

        1:
        2:
     -->3: def 2be():
               ^

+    Python tells us that you have written an invalid number.
+    However, I think that the problem might be the following.

     The name of a function must be a valid Python identifier, that is a name that begins with a letter or an underscore character, `_`, and which contains only letters, digits or the underscore character.